 Service name: StartCOMExtension

 Syntax: StatusType StartCOMExtension (void)

+Parameter (in): None.

+Parameter (out): None.

 Description: The routine StartCOMExtension is provided by the application and is called by the OSEK COM implementation at the end of the StartCOM routine.
-It can be used to extend the start-up routine with initialisation functions (e.g. InitMessage) or additional start-up functions (e.g.
+It can be used to extend the start-up routine with initialisation functions (e.g. InitMessage) or additional start-up functions (e.g. StartPeriodic).

-StartPeriodic).
+a